Call Us Map Us Text Us Email Us

 The patient wears a mask over the nose during sleep, and pressure forces air through the nasal passages.
 The pressure is constant and continuous.
 While it can be effective as sleep disorder treatment, CPAP is difficult for many patients to tolerate, due to nasal irritation and drying, facial skin irritation, abdominal bloating, sore eyes, and headaches.

 Dental Appliances | Oral appliances can be another alternative sleep disorder and snoring treatment.
 The dental appliances fit over the teeth and hold the lower jaw and tongue in a position to maximize air flow.
-A highly trained dentist, such as Dr. Ken Hovden in San Francisco, can evaluate if you are a good candidate for sleep disorder treatment with a dental appliance.
+A highly trained dentist, such as Dr. Ken Hovden in South San Francisco, can evaluate if you are a good candidate for sleep disorder treatment with a dental appliance.

 Contact Kenneth Hovden, DDS, for Better Sleep Starting Today!